All of our content is written by humans, not robots. Learn More

 While iOS security gets a lot of well-deserved praise, the Apple marketing hype of “unhackable” isn’t 100 percent true.

 Even though iOS security is excellent and Android security is more vulnerable, you shouldn’t rely on Apple to protect your data all by itself.
-Developing good data security habits can save you a lot of grief by keeping your identity and accounts in your hands.
+But, that doesn’t mean you need antivirus software for your iOS devices either.
+A few minor changes to your habits and some awareness of common dangers is more than enough to keep your iPhone safe from hacks.

 Pro Tip: Identity theft is one of the worst consequences of getting hacked.
 Aura gives you identity theft protection, antivirus software, and a VPN under one subscription.
-You’ll be surprised how affordable it is.
+That’s one of the many reasons it sits at the top of our list of the best identity theft protection services.
+And, you’ll be surprised how affordable it is.
 Learn more about Aura’s subscriptions and pricing.

 Can an iPhone Be Hacked?